Windows Audio Troubleshooter – Fix Audio Problems in Windows 11

 Update Audio Drivers Manually

-Step 1: Right-click on the Start button and select “Device Manager”.
+Step 1: First, right-click on the Start button and select “Device Manager”.

-Step 2: Expand the “Sound, video and game controllers” section.
+Step 2: Next, expand the “Sound, video and game controllers” section.

-Step 3: Right-click on your audio device and select “Update driver”.
+Step 3: Then, right-click on your audio device and select “Update driver”.

-Step 4: Choose “Search automatically for drivers” and let Windows find the latest driver.
+Step 4: After that, choose “Search automatically for drivers” and let Windows find the latest driver.

-Step 5: If Windows doesn’t find a new driver, visit your computer manufacturer’s website or audio device manufacturer’s website to download the latest driver manually.
+Step 5: If Windows does not find a new driver, visit your computer manufacturer’s website or audio device manufacturer’s website to download the latest driver manually.

-Step 6: Install the downloaded driver and restart your computer.
+Step 6: Finally, install the downloaded driver and restart your computer.

 Check Audio Services

-Step 1: Press Windows key + R to open the Run dialog.
+Step 1: First, press Windows key + R to open the Run dialog.

-Step 3: Scroll down and locate “Windows Audio” in the services list.
+Step 3: Then, scroll down and locate “Windows Audio” in the services list.

-Step 4: Right-click on “Windows Audio” and select “Properties”.
+Step 4: After that, right-click on “Windows Audio” and select “Properties”.

-Step 5: Ensure the “Startup type” is set to “Automatic”.
+Step 5: Now, confirm that the “Startup type” reads “Automatic”.

-Step 6: If the service is not running, click the “Start” button.
+Step 6: If the service is not running, click the “Start” button to activate it.

-Step 7: Repeat steps 4-6 for “Windows Audio Endpoint Builder” service.
+Step 7: Repeat steps 4–6 for the “Windows Audio Endpoint Builder” service as well.

-Step 8: Click “Apply” and “OK”, then restart your computer.
+Step 8: Finally, click “Apply” and “OK”, then restart your computer.

 Set Correct Default Audio Device